 Kansas became a prohibition state in 1880, although illegal liquor sales still occurred.
 Carry used a hatchet to smash saloons, lecturing, and carrying her Bible.
-She would often take cigarettes out of men’s mouth and throw them to ground.
-Among the other things she hates besides liquor and cigarettes were the Masons, foreign foods, corsets, skirts of an improper length, sex, politics, and William McKinley, Theodore Roosevelt, and William Jennings Bryan.
+She would often take cigarettes out of men’s mouths and throw them to ground.
+Among the other things she hated besides liquor and cigarettes were the Masons, foreign foods, corsets, skirts of an improper length, sex, politics, and William McKinley, Theodore Roosevelt, and William Jennings Bryan.
 In Kansas City, she financed a home for wives of drunkards although that did not last long.
-In one of her assaults on a saloon, Carry smashed a Venetian mirror with brickbats, flung stones through windows, leveled a brick at a boy’s head (and thankfully missed it although barely), ripped prints from the walls, broke chairs, and threw billiard balls.
+In one of her assaults on a saloon, Carry smashed a Venetian mirror with brickbats, flung stones through windows, leveled a brick at a boy’s head (and missed it although barely), ripped prints from the walls, broke chairs, and threw billiard balls.
 Carry was arrested over thirty times during her campaigns.
 She eventually retired to Eureka Springs, Arkansas and died on January 3, 1911.
 She is buried by her mother in Belton, Missouri.